Jacksonblair/Monogame1/README.md

     [x] Server must accept connection
     [x] Send message from client to server
     [x] Send message from server to client
+    [ ] Manually seriualize 'AddPlayerPacket'
+    [ ] Manually serialize 'RemovePlayerPacket'
+    [ ] Serialize ^ when sent from server to client.

     [ ] Log in to Server
         [ ] Get snapshot of players
         [ ] Spawn player
         [ ] Tell everyone player was spawned

+## GOAL.
+Get something deployable and playable as fast as possible.

     [ ] Keep track of PlayerEntities
     [ ] Send server state snapshot
     [ ] Send player join/leave updates
 [ ] Create two clients, control each and replicate each to one another